rebeccabernie/CurrencyAnalyser/Overview.md

 ## Technologies / Components
 Python, Flask, MongoDB, (ChartJS / D3), Vue.js, Tensorflow, Docker (?), Github, Heroku/Azure (?).

+## Web App Layout
+**Main Page**
+Graph with prices, can filter prices shown.
+Last hour/day/week?
+General price prediction for the following day (based on numbers to begin, move on to NLP).
+Update and retrain with whatever's in the database each day.
+RSS Feed with cryptocurrency related posts from reddit/hackernews.

+**Other**
+Possible blog post feature, admins can create posts, anyone can read.
+More admins can be added if desired.

 ## Issues / Problems Encountered
 @taraokelly - D3 / Vue vs ChartJS